What Every New Parent Needs to Know

 It is okay for your baby to sleep for two to three hours at a time.
 They aren’t tuned into the day and night routine, which means that your little one might sleep at any time.
 Also, babies grow fast during the first months, so they have high food requirements.
 Since babies have small stomachs, they need to feed more often.
 As your child grows, they will require fewer night feeds and will sleep for longer.

 Newborns should be put to sleep on their backs because it reduces the chances of infant death syndrome.
 Babies usually get distracted from sleep.
 It is rest when your newborn is resting to avoid fatigue.
+When your baby reaches 6-months-old, you may want to consider contacting a pediatric sleep trainer to help build consistent, healthy sleeping habits for you and your little one moving forward.

 Joining parenthood is an exciting phase.
 However, it can be pretty exhausting too.
 Ask for as much support as you can get from your partner, friends, and relatives.
 A stressed-out, tired, and malnourished parent cannot care for a newborn efficiently.
 Mothers have been particularly culprits of postpartum depression.
 It’s different from the conventional postpartum blues that include sleeping issues, loss of appetite, and mood swings.
 If you have terrible mood swings for over two months that drain your energy, consult an expert.